kubeshop/tracetest/docs/docs/getting-started/cli.md

 Project's docker-compose file [docker-compose.yaml]:
 ```

-### 3. Generate a Docker Compose file
+### 3. Generate a Docker Compose File

-Add the name of the Docker Compose file if you have one, or just hit enter to proceed and add one.
+Add the name of the Docker Compose file, if you have one, or just hit enter to proceed and add one.

 ```text title="Expected output:"
 ERROR   File "docker-compose.yaml" does not exist.
 You need an existing docker-compose file.